nrfconnect/ncs-zigbee/samples/light_bulb/README.rst

 The combined Matter build enables the light bulb as a Touchlink target (``CONFIG_ZIGBEE_TOUCHLINK_TARGET``).
 This lets a nearby Touchlink initiator (for example, the :ref:`zigbee_light_switch_sample` built with the :ref:`zigbee_light_switch_sample_matter`) commission the device directly and form a distributed-security Zigbee network without a Zigbee Coordinator.
-No dedicated button action is required on the light bulb to enable this role; the device responds to Touchlink scans whenever it is powered and not yet joined to a network.
+No dedicated button action is required on the light bulb to enable this role.
+The device responds to Touchlink scans whenever it is powered and not yet joined to a network.

 .. note::
    Touchlink in the |addon| for the |NCS| is provided as an experimental feature with basic functionality.